jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

 let c = 'z';
 let z: char = 'ℤ';
 let heart_eyed_cat = '😻';
-// This doesn't work since this is a single glyph made up of multiple
-// unicode codepoints joined with zero-width-joins.
-// See chapter 8.
-let space_woman_zwj = '👩🏻‍🚀';
+let space_woman_zwj = '👩🏻‍🚀'; // <== This doesn't work!
 ```

+That last example doesn't work.
+Our female astronaut friend might look like a single character, but she's actually two emoji joined together with a zero-width-joiner (ZWJ).
+We'll talk a lot more about UTF-8 and Unicode in [chapter 8][chap8].

 ### `str` and String

-You'll see two different string types in Rus: `str` and `String`. str is to an array as String is to a Vector.
-Any string literal in Rust is a `&str` (it's size is known at compile time, and it can't be modified). `&str` is also often called a _string slice_ which we'll learn more about in [the next chapter][chap4].

-A `String` is always stored on the heap and (assuming it's stored in a mutable variable) can be modified.
-Any string you read from a file or from stdin is going to end up as a `String`.
+You'll see two different string types in Rust: `str` and `String`. `str` is a bit like an array - it's a list of characters with a fixed length known at compile time.  `String` is more like a `Vector` - it's a data type that stores a list of strings in a variable-length chunk of memory on the heap.
+Any time you accept input from the user or read a string from a file, it's going to end up in a `String`.

+The type `&str` - a reference to a `str` - is also known as a _string slice_ (which we'll learn more about in [the next chapter][chap4]), and is both a pointer to the string's data and a length for the string.
+Any string literal in Rust is a `&str`, since the actual string is stored somewhere in the executable and we just have an immutable reference to it.

 ## Compound Types